skomyshan/population_shifts/README.md

 - Kurt Minges: X
 - Sophie Xue: Circle

-Square: The team member in the square role will be responsible for the repository.
+**Square**: The team member in the square role will be responsible for the repository.

-Triangle: The member in the triangle role will create a mockup of a machine learning model.
+**Triangle**: The member in the triangle role will create a mockup of a machine learning model.
 This can even be a diagram that explains how it will work concurrently with the rest of the project steps.

-Circle: The member in the circle role will create a mockup of a database with a set of sample data, or even fabricated data.
+**Circle**: The member in the circle role will create a mockup of a database with a set of sample data, or even fabricated data.
 This will ensure the database will work seamlessly with the rest of the project.

-X: The member in the X role will decide which technologies will be used for each step of the project.
+**X**: The member in the X role will decide which technologies will be used for each step of the project.

-Viz: The member in the Viz role will be responsible for the visualization techniques that will be used and ultimately integrated into the final project deliverable.
+**Viz**: The member in the Viz role will be responsible for the visualization techniques that will be used and ultimately integrated into the final project deliverable.

-***Description of the communication protocols
+***Description of the communication protocols**
 We are communictaing through:
 1. Slack Channel- We have formed a group on Slack with all the members.
 2. We have also exchanged phone numbers to expedite.